August 19, 2024

 It is interesting to note that there were restrikes of several Jersey proof coins minted in 1879 for the Sydney International Exhibition of 1879-1880.
 The noted numismatist, Howard Hodgson writes in the 2023 British Numismatic Journal10:

 The coins sent out for the Exhibition by the Royal Mint in London were all proofs and there were two of each piece.
 They included ‘type’ specimens of Imperial coinage of Queen Victoria, including two 'Una and the Lion' £5 pieces of 1839.
-There were also representative sets of colonial cons, comprising specimens from Canada (plus its preconfederation provinces of New Brunswick, Newfoundland, Nova Scotia, and Prince Edward Island), Cyprus, Hong Kong, the Isle of Man, Gibraltar, Jamaica, Jersey, Mauritius, the Straits Settlements and certain other colonies. …
+There were also representative sets of colonial coins, comprising specimens from Canada (plus its preconfederation provinces of New Brunswick, Newfoundland, Nova Scotia, and Prince Edward Island), Cyprus, Hong Kong, the Isle of Man, Gibraltar, Jamaica, Jersey, Mauritius, the Straits Settlements and certain other colonies. …

 In all there were 275 pieces, comprising two specimens each of 90 different coins and 47 different medals…